heyy i’m camiidae and i make art inspired by nature and this weird but beautiful thing we call life ! π“‚ƒ ΰ½Όβ˜Όπ“‚ƒ

 currently working on this. will have news soon :]

-i believe this is the primary reason why my work ended up resonating with many people worldwide. like, i think it's not specifically about the music itself, but more about these feelings and concepts behind it. we all share this deep emotion towards nature and the universe and i think thatβs so beautiful.apart from making art, i study biology in university and i believe ecology is the branch that interests me the most. i enjoy spending time outside letting the universe surprise me with its rhythm and spontaneity, and i love the way things interact and are connected as parts of something greater..... and i just love creatures so much π πͺ²π±π πππ¦π¦π·οΈπΏπͺ±π¦ πͺ° ππ¦π¦π¦ π
+i believe this is the primary reason why my work ended up resonating with so many people worldwide. like, i think it's not specifically about the music itself, but more about the universal feelings of wonder, curiosity, and love towards nature and the human experience that i try to portray with it. we all share this deep emotion towards nature and the universe and i think that’s so beautiful.

-it also reminded me how beautiful human beings can be and how much love we can spread because omg that album got soooo many kind and sweet comments <3then i kept exploring sounds and experimenting with new ideas and now, ironically, i'm making a living out of this ??? life sure has its twists.
+then i kept creating and experimenting with new ideas, got new tools to record my own sounds, and now, ironically, i'm making a living out of this ??? life sure has its twists.

 it's pretty strange. i can now spend my days working on concept albums and going to university to study biology, getting enough money from my art to support my studies.